ATTENTION! June 18, Friday, is now a holiday and Counseling will be CLOSED.

-Start with General Education coursework according to whether you want an Associate degree, or want to transfer to the CSU, or transfer to the UC.
-Certificates do not require general education coursework.
+- Start with General Education coursework according to whether or not you want an Associate degree, or want to transfer to the CSU, or transfer to the UC.
+See point #3 above for more information.

 If you want . . .

-- To transfer to the CSU, then see if Palomar has an Associate Degree for Transfer for your major; then, find that degree in the Palomar Pathways Mapper tool.
+- A Bachelor’s degree from the CSU, then see if Palomar has an Associate Degree for Transfer for your major; then, find that degree in the Palomar Pathways Mapper tool.

-- To transfer out of state or to a private university, see if Palomar has an articulation agreement with the university.
+- A Bachelor’s degree from out of state or from a private university, see if Palomar has an agreement with the university.